 What are the top five things that are always in your pockets?

 My pocket knife, earplugs, seed packs, twine and zip-ties.

 Tell us something surprising about you.

 I love music!
 I have a playlist for everything and listen to nearly every kind of genre.
 If you ever pop by the garden, you'll likely find me with my headphones in, dancing down the row or singing along.

 How do you encourage other women to start doing what you do?

-If you could give your 20-year-old-self advice, what would it be?
+If you could give your younger self advice, what would it be?

-Let’s get deep.
-Workwear specifically by and for women- what does it mean to you, how does it affect your life and why is it important, philosophically?
+What does workwear designed for women mean to you?
+What does it mean to you, how does it affect your life and why is it important?

 Finding a brand of workwear specifically designed for women made me so happy!
 I have spent years trying to find something that fit me right, often resigning to wearing Youths versions to accommodate for my small stature, but sadly they never held up against my day to day tasks.
 I work hard, my workwear should too.
 I am indebted to the women who took the time to design something to fill that gap!
 I also really appreciate that there was a Ladies option that wasn't pink.
 Now don't get me wrong, I like a good shade of coral, but I hate that everyday tools, coveralls, etc, are made to set us apart.
 I want to be recognized for being good in my field, not just for being good for a woman in my field.
 I am overjoyed to say that I now wear a women's workwear brand that looks good, without sacrificing function.